 Guided E-Learning Community Portal – Terms and Conditions of Use

-These terms and conditions cover your use of the Guided E-Learning Community Portal (the “Portal”).
-The Portal is operated by Guided e-Learning Ltd (“GeL“, “we“, “us“), a company registered in England and Wales with company number 05843373 and registered address 2nd Floor 32 Brixton Road, London, SW9 6BU.
+These terms and conditions cover your use of the Guided E-Learning website (the “Website”), mobile application (the “Mobile App”) and the English language courses (the “Courses”) we provide.
+We are Guided e-Learning Ltd (“GeL“, “we“, “us“), a company registered in England and Wales with company number 05843373 and registered address 2nd Floor 32 Brixton Road, London, SW9 6BU.

 You should review all of these terms and conditions carefully.

-1. By using the Portal you accept these Terms and Conditions of Use.
+1. By using the Website, Mobile App and Courses you accept these Terms and Conditions of Use.

 1.2 We may at any time and without prior notice to you replace or amend these terms and conditions.
 Your continued use of the Portal after amendments are made means you accept the terms and conditions as updated.
 Therefore, please visit this page regularly to review these terms and conditions.

 1.3 You may not alter the Portal (or any content or information contained on the Portal) in any way or do anything that might or will damage or disrupt the good working order of the Portal.

 The Portal is not designed to be used by children under the age of 12.
 By using the Portal, you confirm that you are 12 years or older.

 In addition to the above, as some of the content made available on the Portal may be user generated, the content may not be suitable for minors.
 If you are a minor, you should consult your parents and obtain their consent for your use of the Portal.
 You may not use the Portal without a consent from your parents.